KubeRocketCI/docs/docs/operator-guide/upgrade/upgrade-edp-3.3.md

 # Upgrade EDP v3.2 to 3.3

-:::important
+:::warning
   We suggest making a backup of the EDP environment before starting the upgrade procedure.
 :::

 ::note
   We currently disabled cache volumes for go and npm in the EDP 3.3 release.
 :::

 This section provides the details on the EDP upgrade to v3.3.0.
 Explore the actions and requirements below.